Marketing Case Study #4: Nintendo & The Blue Ocean Strategy

 From Wii Sports to Just Dance, the idea was to give anyone the ability to play easy-to-learn games that will have the full family playing together.

-This was a totally new audience, far from the (way smaller) red ocean market overwhelmed by Microsoft & Sony.
+This was a completely new audience, far from the (way smaller) red ocean market overwhelmed by Microsoft & Sony.

 In terms of results, here are the overall sales results from the consoles of this generation: